Board

 Observer

 Oronzo Parlangeli is Associate Professor of psychology at the University of Siena, Department of Social, Political and Cognitive Sciences, where he leads the laboratory of "Design of Work Environments".
-He is currently Professor of Cognitive Psychology in the "Communication Sciences" course, and Technology and Sustainability in the "Strategies and Techniques for Communication" course.
 From 2007 to 2010 he was National President of the Italian Society of Ergonomics -SIE- and since 2019 he is Chairman of the Committee for Ethical Research in the Humanities and Social Sciences – CAREUS - at the University of Siena.
 His main research interests and focus on the study of cognitive processes, such as perceptual and learning processes, and the relationships between these and ergonomics, human factors, work-related stress, and the design and evaluation of the usability of interfaces.
 Recently he has also turned his interests to areas such as social robotics, sustainability of human-technology relationships, and ethics in organizational settings.
 He joined the EACE board in 2022.

 Person